 National Harvest Survey (NHS) is initiated in Canada in 1967.

-Charles MacInnes established a research study at McConnell River, Northwest Territories (now Nunavut) in 1959 on small Canada geese and expanded it to a snow goose study in 1964 which ran continuously until 1975.
-The project produced seminal work on the ecology of both species, and for snow geese these include the energetics of breeding, feeding ecology, family and social behaviour, and interchange of individuals among colonies.
+Charles MacInnes established a research study at McConnell River, Northwest Territories (now Nunavut) in 1958 on small Canada geese and expanded it to a snow goose study in 1964 which ran continuously until 1975.
+The project produced seminal work on the ecology of both species, and for snow geese these

 First snow goose nesting documented at La Perouse Bay, east of Churchill, Manitoba in 1953.

 In 1952, Graham Cooch established the first modern studies of the breeding biology of snow geese.
 He conducted ground studies on the west coast of Hudson Bay, Southampton Island, and Baffin Island.
 He pioneered the study of almost every aspect of their biology, including color morphs, genetics, pairing and reproductive

 A small colony of nesting snow geese at Cape Henrietta Maria was reported by Robert Smith in 1944 and photographed by Harold Hanson in 1947.
 Smith also reported nesting on Akimiski Island, in southern James Bay, at the same time.
 The Cape Henrietta Maria colony is the largest aggregation of